CONSTITUTION (Amended November 16, 2021)

 8. Downeast

 G. Creating New Regional Boards.
-New Regional boards may be created in the following manner:
+New Regional Boards may be created in the following manner:

-1. A committee shall be appointed by the State Board who shall investigate the need for creating a new Regional board and report their findings
+1. A committee shall be appointed by the State Board who shall investigate the need for creating a new Regional Board and report their findings and recommendations to the MASO board.

-2. The State Board may create a temporary Regional board and appoint temporary officers.
+2. The State Board may create a temporary Regional Board and appoint temporary officers.

-3. When the temporary Regional board is, in the opinion of the State Board, entitled to become a member of the MASO, a charter shall be
+3. When the temporary Regional Board is, in the opinion of the State Board, entitled to become a member of the MASO, a charter shall be granted, and a territory assigned.

 H. Consolidation of Boards.
-Chartered Boards may divest themselves of administrative authority of MASO responsibilities and game assignment duties
+Chartered Boards may divest themselves of

 and consolidate those duties with another Board willing to assume those duties.
-Members of those consolidated boards shall still receive primary assignments

 in that geographical area.